Step-by-Step Guide to Identify if Your Skin Type is Oily:

 What do we mean by oily skin?

-What symptoms and signs can we see in case of oily skin??
+What symptoms and signs can we see in the case of oily skin??

-- Acne & breakouts : One of the most common complaints people with oily skin have is persistent acne and breakouts.
+- Acne & breakouts: One of the most common complaints people with oily skin have is persistent acne and breakouts.
 Acne and breakouts affect personality and confidence levels.
-Among the population, 41 people complain about acne and breakout issues.
-The reason is not oily skin, but many times, it is induced due to hormonal changes, dietary changes, access to cosmetics, and exposure to pollution.
+The reason for acne is not oily skin, but many times, it is induced due to hormonal changes, dietary changes, access to cosmetics, and exposure to pollution.

-- Shiny skin : Access sebum products highlight T spots on the forehead, nose, and chin.
+- Shiny skin: Excess sebum production highlights T spots on the forehead, nose, and chin.
 Usually, this T spot is shining and is a matter of concern for individuals with oily skin.
-Usually, this area is greasy and shins all the time due to excess oil.
+This area is greasy and shiny all the time due to excess oil.

-- Blackheads : Due to access oil production and dead skin, this T spot will have blackheads and affect skin texture and appearance.
+- Blackheads: Due to excess oil production and dead skin, this T spot will have blackheads and affect skin texture and appearance.
 Even having open pores can increase the issue related to blackheads.

-- On and off pimples : One of the most common signs associated with oily skin is pimples and blemishes.
-Access to moisture and dead skin leads to pimples if care is not taken regularly.
+- On and off pimples: One of the most common signs associated with oily skin is pimples and blemishes.
+Excess moisture and dead skin cells lead to pimples.

-- Clogged pores : One benefit of having oily skin is it will never go dry, and if the right moisture is maintained it gives the right glow to the skin.
+- Clogged pores: One benefit of having oily skin is that it will never go dry, and if the right moisture is maintained, it gives the right glow to the skin.
 If cleansing and oil production are not controlled, it can lead to clogged pores.
-And this also leads to blackheads and pimples issues.
+Also, this leads to blackhead and pimple issues.

-- Unable to wear makeup for a longer time : Due to access sebum secretion, oily skin will tend to break down the applied cosmetic products and lead to the fadeout of the makeup.
+- Unable to wear makeup for a longer time: Due to access sebum secretion, oily skin will tend to break down the applied cosmetic products and lead to the fading of the makeup.

-As we know about the signs and symptoms of oily skin, one still performs a few simple and easy steps at home and makes sure that your skin type is oily only.
-Try the below tests and comment about your results here:
+Now that we know about the signs and symptoms of oily skin, let us see a few simple and easy steps that can be taken to identify one's skin type.
+Try the tests below and comment on your results here:

 1. The Bare-Face Test:

-This is the most common and easy test to identify oily skin type.
-One can wash the face with a cleanser and pat dry it.
+This is the most common and easiest test to identify oily skin type.
+One can wash the face with a cleanser and pat it dry.
 No need to rub it.
 Wait for 30 minutes without applying any beauty product.
-If you identify that T spots on your face are oil, then your skin type is likely oily.
+If you identify that T spots on your face are oily, then your skin type is likely oily.

 2. Blotting Paper Test:

-Another easy test to identify skin type is the blotting pepper test.
-After waking up in the morning, press blotting pepper on different areas of your face.
+Another easy test to identify skin type is the blotting paper test.
+After waking up in the morning, press blotting paper on different areas of your face.
 Then, hold this paper in the light and observe if it has oil on it.
-If so, then it's oily skin.
+If it has oil, then it's oily skin.

 3. Pore Examination: